eGain/egain-ios-messaging/Examples/readme.md

 1. Download branding.swift file from our repository.
 2. Move the downloaded file to your project directory.
 3. This file consists of `setConfig()` function which has all the UI components which can be branded, and their default values are available on the file.
-4. You can change the values of the UI components in the function and save the file.
+4. Change the values of the UI components available in the function as needed.
 5. Call this function on `onAppear()` when your app is loaded.
-6. This file can be customized according to customer needs.
+6. Customize this file as needed.

 > **_NOTE:_** If you want to use a custom launch icon, add it to the assets and set the Render As to Template Image (This enables to change the color of the icon).